 The two main types of electrical moisture meters are:

-Conductivity meter uses two pins to measure the conductivity between the pins on the surface to be tested and this gives wood moisture content % in timber which is quantitative.
+Conductivity meter uses two pins and the meter measure the conductivity between the pins on the surface to be tested, this gives wood moisture content % in timber which is quantitative.

-Capacitance/impedance which uses radio waves to measure 10-19mm below the surface and often called search mode which allows a rapid assessment, but it can be very misleading by its range calibration in the meter.
+Capacitance/impedance which uses radio waves to measure 10-19mm below the surface and often called search mode which allows a rapid assessment, but it can be very misleading by its range calibration in the meter and are not suitable for moisture diagnosis by itself.

 |Timber %WME||Relative Readings|